Phan Khắc Sửu: Early life and career

 He was born on 9 January 1893, to a family of landowners in Mỹ Thuận village, An Trường canton, Cái Vồn district, Cần Thơ province, French Indochina.
 He was a founding member of the Cao Đài religion.

 His Cao Đài name was Huỳnh Đức.

 In 1914, he studied abroad in Tunis and then in Paris, France, where he obtained a degree in agricultural engineering.

 After returning home, he worked as the political affairs officer of the Department of Economic and Technical Research in Cochinchina since 1930.
 However, the same year, he joined to support the Student Movement against the government's colonial policy.
 He helps initiated the Revolutionary Movement for the Unification of the People of Annam.
+In 1933, he founded the Équipe Féminine de Cai-Vôn, the first ever women's football team in Vietnam and Asia.
 In 1940, he joined and worked actively in the Vietnamese People's Revolutionary Party, a political organization that worked for Vietnam's independence.
 Therefore, he was sentenced to eight years of hard labor by the colonial government of Indochina Governor General Jean Decoux and imprisoned on Côn Đảo.

 After the Japanese coup d'etat of France on 9 March 1945, he was released and returned to the mainland.
 He and Doctor Phạm Ngọc Thạch founded the Vietnam National Independence Party in Saigon, an anti-French political organization with Japanese support.
 He also joined the Dan Quy newspaper as the party's spokesman.

 When the French recaptured the South, he expressed non-cooperation with both the French and Viet Minh authorities.
 In 1948, he joined the Vietnamese Democratic Socialist Party, a political party with a majority of Hòa Hảo followers, advocating the Bảo Đại solution.
 With this support, when Bảo Đại's government was established in 1949, he was appointed Minister of Agriculture.

 In early 1954, the State of Vietnam Prime Minister Nguyễn Phúc Bửu Lộc invited him to be a Minister again, but he refused, accepting only to participate in the National Conference in the Sub-Committee on Independent Research of Vietnam.